White 5680 metres, CR69.6/123

 043 731 1523

-The club was founded in 1907 on this same property, although the full 18 holes were only completed in the 1930s.
-It’s an old fashioned layout with a linksy look to it that has hardly changed over the last 50 years.
+The club was founded in 1907 with a 9-holer on neighbouring property, but that was soon abandoned for a site closer to the ocean.
+A full 18 holes with grass greens were established in 1928/29.
+It’s an old fashioned layout with a linksy look to it that has hardly changed over the last 75 years, other than the eighth, shortened to a par 3 in 1999.
 It’s a short and quirky course – three par 4s under 300 metres – and extremely tricky when the wind gets up.

 The clubhouse sits on a rise fronting the sea, overlooking the first three holes.
 The first is a driveable par 4 heading towards the lighthouse, but danger lurks behind the elevated green.